How to avoid diet talk at your holiday table

 It’s warm, comforting, cozy, safe.
 Then, BAM!
 Somebody at the table drops the “I can’t/shouldn’t eat that because I’m doing…” Noom, Keto, Paleo, low-carb, no-sugar,” on and on, until you’re ready to poke your eye out with the fork instead of stabbing into a turkey leg dipped in cranberry sauce (made with REAL sugar)!

-Isn’t it amazing and appalling how diet talk and diet culture manages to show up in even the safest places – like your holiday dinner table, church, school, medical office, inner circle of friends, the hair salon, etc.?
+Isn’t it amazing and appalling how diet talk and diet culture manage to show up in even the safest places – like your holiday dinner table, church, school, medical office, inner circle of friends, the hair salon, etc.?

 Don’t worry, I’ve got you covered!